-Alec Stevens lives and works in Bristol.
+Alec Stevens lives and creates artworks in Bristol.
 Trained in the University of Brighton’s 3D Craft and Design degree, he is specialised in creating highly detailed sculpted objects in wood with strong ideas behind them.

-He has been trusted by the National Trust for over a six year period within four of their properties to create engaging sculptures and installations that reveal new elements within their collections.
+Trusted by the National Trust for over a six year period within four of their properties to create nine engaging sculptures and installations that reveal new elements within their collections.
 His practice has been open to collaborations working jointly with commissioners, academics and other talented artists.

 He is co-founder of ‘Polari Press’, a publishing house specialising in producing Artist books, zines and objects exploring LGBTQ+ themes and histories.

 He is currently resident artist within Watershed’s Pervasive Media Studio where he is developing artworks and experiences that are enhanced through the use of technology.